 Ensure prompt incident response

-Even though achieving NIS2 compliance might not be easy, its long-term benefits for businesses are significant.
+Even though achieving compliance with the NIS2 requirements might be challenging, the long-term benefits for businesses are significant.
 By adopting a proactive approach to cybersecurity and implementing the NIS2 cybersecurity requirements, organizations can protect their business operations, maintain their reputation, and contribute to a more resilient and secure digital ecosystem in the EU.

 Who does NIS2 apply to?